ComputerGraphics-Group/OpenGL/README.md

 HTML documentation of our journey through the assignment is present in [Documentation/Our Journey](https://github.com/ComputerGraphics-Group/OpenGL/tree/master/Documentation/Our%20Journey)

 A ready-made executable is present as "OpenGL.exe" in the latest release which simulates the vector field of the latest electric dipole mentioned in our journey.
 You can zoom using the mouse wheel and change sparsity using the mouse buttons.
+Shaders won't work here.

 You can modify the `vectorField(int x, int y)` function to any vector field, but please remember to change the scale accordingly.
 For an order 1 field like xi+yj, use a `scale` of 0.1 to 0.01.
 For an order 2 field like x²i+y²j, use a `scale` of 0.0001 to 0.00001 and so on.
 Similarly for fields like sinxi+cosyj, use a `scale` of 10 or 100.